 Rule 22.
 (May Not Sit During Session of Senate.)
-No committee shall sit during the daily sessions of the Senate without leave of a majority of the Senate.
-A committee may sit during a recess from the daily session of the Senate.
+No committee shall sit during the daily sessions a voting session of the Senate without leave of a majority of the Senate.
+A committee may sit during a recess from the daily a voting session of the Senate.